Autrique House

 The Autrique House was built for the engineer Eugène Autrique and his family.
 Due to budget restrictions, the family wanted a simple but comfortable home.
 For this reason, many custom made details, which Horta designed himself in most of the other town houses he built, were abolished.
 The house was kept in a relatively good condition during the 20th century.
 In the 1990s, it was bought by the municipality of Schaerbeek.
 It was thoroughly renovated and is now opened to the public.

 History

 Built by Victor Horta in 1893 for his friend Eugène Autrique, the Autrique House constitutes the missing link between traditional private architecture and the emerging Art Nouveau style.
-All typical Art Nouveau characteristics are already present in this early work of Horta: fine iron pillars and columns of the facade, sgraffito, stained glass, mosaics, and importance of natural light and decorative elements of floral inspiration.
+All typical Art Nouveau characteristics are already present in this early work of Horta: fine iron pillars and columns of the façade, sgraffito, stained glass, mosaics, and importance of natural light and decorative elements of floral inspiration.
 These characteristics were to be developed and magnified by Horta and his disciples.

+In July 2006, the European heritage organisation Europa Nostra gave a "Medal" or second prize "for the meticulous restoration of an early masterpiece by Victor Horta and for the creation of a scenography that pays tribute to the private architecture of Brussels, while opening the door to an imaginary world."